A privileged user can obtain remote code execution on Q’center through a manipulated QPKG installation package.

 As stated before the QPKG file could be interpreted as a shell script, so its content is executed on the Q’center instance, allowing to execute arbitrary commands on it.

-The full PoC code will be released at a later time on this repo.
+The complete PoC code can be found on this repo.

 A privilege attacker could obtain command execution on a Q’center instance.